 My love of coffee comes from my mother.

-For her, having Turkish coffee was almost a daily ritual that had to be done with friends and family.
+For her, having Turkish coffee was almost a daily ritual, done with friends and family.
 More than anything, it was a way to celebrate her friendships and show gratitude to the ones she loved.

 When her friends would arrive, it was my job to make and serve the coffee.
 After welcoming them, I would ask how they take their coffee and then immediately go to the kitchen to make it to their liking.
 It was such a proud moment for my mother when I would come out of the kitchen with the tray in my hand.